Recreation Therapy Resources

 • Handheld fan

-After SCI, a person is much more susceptible to sunburn.
+After a spinal cord injury, a person is much more susceptible to sunburn.
 A daily practice of wearing sunscreen is highly recommended.
 Staying hydrated in hot weather is also very important.
 Always keep water on hand.
 Umbrellas and hats are helpful in protecting skin from direct sunlight.
 Personal handheld fans can also aid in cooling.

 Cold Temperatures